Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Discussion

 PCA-based biplots not only visualize method performance but also reveal the relationships among measures themselves.
 While the biplot visualization facilitates the simultaneous comparison of multiple risk and utility measures, its interpretive value depends on the extent to which the first two principal components capture the overall variance in the data.
-If these two dimensions explain only a small proportion of the variance, the plot may provide a distorted view of the risk and utility properties of the anonymization strategies.
+If these two dimensions explain only a small proportion of the variance, the plot may provide an incomplete view of the risk and utility properties of the anonymization strategies.
 In such cases, examining additional components or using alternative dimensionality reduction techniques may be necessary.

-PCA-based biplots are only applicable when all anonymization approaches under comparison use the same set of risk and utility measures.
-This becomes problematic when the disclosure risk of a non-perturbative anonymization approach is evaluated using metrics such as \textit{$k$-anonymity} \parencite{2002_Sweeney}, which are not applicable to perturbative anonymization approaches that, e.g., swap values of quasi-identifiers.
+Biplots are only applicable when all anonymization approaches under comparison use the same set of risk and utility measures.
+This becomes problematic when the disclosure risk of a non-perturbative anonymization approach is evaluated using metrics such as, e.g., the number of cases violating $k$-anonymity \parencite{2002_Sweeney}, which are not applicable to perturbative anonymization approaches that, e.g., swap values of quasi-identifiers.
 Because the set of relevant metrics may not overlap, direct comparison in a single biplot is not appropriate in such scenarios.

 In the right use cases, such as for comparing the performance of various SDGs, biplots can provide clear insights into the trade-off between disclosure risk and data utility.
 In this context, the biplot not only highlights overall performance but also reveals how risk and utility measures relate to each other, supporting a more nuanced understanding of anonymization quality.
-To enhance biplot interpretability, a sign convention can be established to ensure that the first principal component always correlates positively with utility measures (as briefly discussed in Section~\ref{sec:theory_pca}, Item~\ref{item:joint_pca}).
-This convention makes the visualization more intuitive: anonymization approaches positioned toward the upper-right would consistently represent high utility and high risk, while those in the lower-left would indicate low utility and low risk.
+To enhance biplot interpretability, a sign convention can be established to ensure that the first principal component always correlates positively with utility measures (as briefly discussed in Section~\ref{sec:theory_pca}).
+This convention makes the visualization more intuitive by ensuring that utility measure loadings consistently point toward the positive PC1 direction, so approaches on the right side of the biplot tend to perform better on utility measures.
+The vertical axis and the precise positioning of approaches still depend on the full covariance structure of all measures.
 Without such a convention, the arbitrary sign of principal components can lead to confusion when comparing across datasets or analyses.